epfl-lasa/obstacleAvoidance_Cpp/HowToUse.md

 ---

-When everything is set, open a new terminal then run:
+Once everything has been set, open a new terminal then run:

 * rostopic pub /test geometry_msgs/Twist -r 10 -- '[0.0, 0.0, 0.0]' '[0.0, 0.0, 0.0]'